 There are additional features available when you look to import new Lead records into Salesforce through the Data Import Wizard, such as assigning a Lead Source and specifying Lead Assignment Rules.
 These features may not be beneficial if you are already populating the Lead Source and Lead Owner fields in your import file.

-It’s also worth noting that Workflow Rules and Processes will always fire when using Data Loader.
+It’s also worth noting that processes (Flows) will fire when using Data Loader.
 However, when using the Data Import Wizard, you have the option to toggle them on and off.

 Data Import Wizard Considerations